Marijuana Freedom and Opportunity Act

 The legislation would remove marijuana from the 1970 Controlled Substances Act (CSA) that classifies marijuana as dangerous as heroin for legal and regulatory purposes.

 The measure, if passed, will allow states to continue to determine their own marijuana laws while maintaining federal law enforcement against trafficking to states where it is illegal.
 Like California law, the bill will restrict advertising for marijuana and related products for youths and require more research from the Department of Health and Human Services, the National Institutes of Health and the Food and Drug Administration on the drug’s public health impact (including DUI research).

-It will establish a Treasury trust fund for women and minority owned cannabis businesses.
+It will establish Treasury trust fund for women and minority owned cannabis businesses.
 Specifically for “socially and economically disadvantaged” individuals working in the cannabis industry.
 The bill will also provide incentives for state and local governments to administer, adopt, or enhance expungement or sealing programs for marijuana possession convictions.
-These stipulations can be assumed to help fix the burden of Schedule 1 marijuana that has fallen disproportionately on people of colour, who, though there is no evidence of greater use, are as caucasians.
+These stipulations can be assumed to help fix the burden of Schedule 1 marijuana that has fallen disproportionately on people of colour, who, though there is no evidence of greater use, are four times as likely to be arrested for weed as caucasians.

 They hope to earn bipartisan support in Congress as no republican has currently signed on.